joannacolson/express-auth/README.md

 # express-auth

-This is a node.js express authentication example using bcrypt and passport.
+This is a node.js express user authentication model using bcrypt and passport.